matternstsr/Printf/README.md

 Gets a type and checks if the passed parameter is present in a structure of valid conversion specifiers.
 Next, returns if the parameter is valid or invalid.

 * **Return Value**
-If not errors, the **_printf()** function return the number of characters printed (excluding the null byte used to end output to strings.
+With no errors, the **_printf()** function returns the number of characters printed (excluding the null byte used to end output to strings).
 If an output error is encountered, a negative value is returned.

 *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *